 Ingredient Substitutions

-This recipe is the perfect way to turn a vegetable into a craveable comfort food.
 If you don’t like brussels sprouts, you can use broccoli or cauliflower instead.
-I recommend steaming either one of those slightly and skipping the saute step before placing them in the casserole with the cheese sauce.
+I recommend steaming either one of those slightly instead of sauteing.
+Bring a pot of water to boil and add your vegetables until fork tender.
+You could also roast them on a baking sheet instead.
+Then place them in the casserole with the cheese sauce.

 To intensify the garlic and onion flavors you can add some onion powder and garlic powder to the cheese sauce.
 You can also add a little spice like paprika, chili powder or hot sauce.

-I like using gruyere cheese because it is what is tipically used in an au gratin recipe, but you can use many other types of cheese.
+I like using gruyere cheese because it is what is typically used in an au gratin recipe, but you can use many other types of cheese.
 You can use a sharp cheddar cheese or mozzarella cheese instead.
 You can also sprinkle some parmesan cheese on top of another cheese to create a slightly crispy crust.
+Feel free to use pre-shredded cheese.

 Step 1: trim brussels sprouts and dice onion

 To begin, preheat oven to 425F.
-Trim the ends off the brussels sprouts and cut them into quarters or eiths depending on the size.
+Trim the ends off the two pounds brussels sprouts and cut them into quarters or eigths depending on the size.

 Then, dice the onion and mince the cloves of garlic.